 So what’s the answer?

-Of course, one option is to hire a consultant.
+Of course, one option is to hire a consultant, like us at Sierra Pacific Group.
 Or, you might hire someone in-house to take on your alerts management.

 Then, there are the following useful steps: